HidekiKawahara/FVN/README.md

 # FVN
-Frequency domain variants of Velvet Noise
+Frequency domain variants of Velvet Noise, a flexible building unit for speech synthesis, psychoacoustic research and acoustic measurement.

 ## Introduction